gbellamy512/codex_2/README.md

 ``regression_target``.
 These point to the appropriate spread column (e.g., ``dog_line`` or ``home_line``) and the numeric margin target (``dog_margin`` or ``home_margin``).

+When ``--bet-type spread`` is selected the CLI tools automatically switch to a regression model.
+The network's last layer uses a linear activation and MSE loss while predictions represent the expected margin.
+Betting decisions compare this margin against the market line plus any supplied threshold.

 #### Training a home/away spread model